evolvingstuff/vdw2/content/posts/mild-cognitive-impairment-rarely-diagnosed-in-time-no-mention-of-vitamin-d.md

 #### Nearly Everyone With Mild Cognitive Impairment Goes Undiagnosed - Wired

- **Millions of older adults likely have minor memory issues that can later become dementia. %%%But only a fraction of them are diagnosed early enough for new treatments to stand a chance.**
+ **Millions of older adults likely have minor memory issues that can later become dementia.
+But only a fraction of them are diagnosed early enough for new treatments to stand a chance.**

 * "Expected and diagnosed rates of mild cognitive impairment and dementia in the U.S. Medicare population: observational analysis" July 2023 https://doi.org/10.1186/s13195-023-01272-z FREE PDF